‘STAR WARS: EPISODE VII – THE FORCE AWAKENS’

 ‘Star Wars: Episode VII – The Force Awakens’ is the seventh film in the ‘Star Wars’ movie saga and was the seventh made in the series!
 The film was released in 2015.
 It was directed by J. J. Abrams (of rebooted ‘Star Trek’ fame) with the screenplay by Lawrence Kasdan, J. J. Abrams and Michael Arndt.

 So I knew I was going to enjoy seeing this movie at the cinema.
 ‘The Force Awakens’ is the beginning of a new chapter in the ‘Star Wars’ saga for a new generation of fans.
-This was exciting for me, as I could get to watch these ‘Star Wars’ movies and to experience what they’d be like on the big screen.
+This was exciting for me, as I could get to watch these ‘Star Wars’ movies and experience what they’d be like on the big screen.

 The film is well-directed by J. J. Abrams, who directed the 2009 ‘Star Trek’ film and ‘Star Trek Into Darkness’ of the rebooted ‘Star Trek’ film series.
-I think J. J. Abrams is more suited to the ‘Star Wars’ film series compared to ‘Star Trek’, since he can direct fast-paced, action-packed movies in this one.
+I think J. J. Abrams is more suited to the ‘Star Wars’ film series compared to ‘Star Trek’, since he can direct fast-paced, action-packed movies in this series.

 Like I’ve done before with previous reviews on the first six ‘Star Wars’ films, I will identify what’s good and what’s bad about this movie.
-There’s bound to be plenty of positives and negatives identified in this review as well as sharing nostalgic memories of watching this movie at the cinema.
+There’s bound to be plenty of positives and negatives identified in this review as well as sharing nostalgic memories of watching the movie at the cinema.

 ‘The Force Awakens’ takes place 30 years after ‘Return of the Jedi’.
 Luke Skywalker has gone missing and a remnant of the fallen Galactic Empire called the First Order is looking for him.
 I’m guessing the First Order is like a rogue group of Empire glory-seekers who want to bring back the ‘good old days’.

 On the planet Jakku, Poe Dameron, a pilot for the Resistance, backed by the New Republic, acquires a map to Luke Skywalker’s location.
 The village on Jakku gets attacked by Stormtroopers, commanded by the mysterious and evil Kylo Ren.
-They capture Poe before they kill everybody else.
+They capture Poe before they kill everyone else.

 But Poe has managed to give the map on Skywalker’s location to a little droid named BB-8.
 Escaping with the map on Jakku, BB-8 runs into a scavenger named Rey.
 Rey soon meets up with a defective Stormtrooper named Finn and they both go off with BB-8 on a mission to search for Luke Skywalker.